JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 > The CocoaPods installation with Homebrew might result in compatibility issues.
 >
-> When installing CocoaPods, Homebrew also
+> When installing CocoaPods, Homebrew also installs the [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) gem that is
-> installs the [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) gem that is necessary for working with Xcode.
+> necessary for working with Xcode.
 > However, it cannot be updated with Homebrew, and if the installed Xcodeproj doesn't support the newest Xcode version yet,
-> there will be a clash between gem versions.
+> you'll get errors with Pod installation.
 If this is the case, try other tools to install CocoaPods.
 >
 {type="warning"}